 When disputing a domestic violence allegation in court, a person must gather the necessary evidence and build a case that exonerates them of any charges.
 Given that the consequences of a conviction may include significant jail time, termination of employment, and even loss of parental rights, it may be advisable to reach out to a lawyer experienced in gathering evidence in West Palm Beach domestic violence cases.
-An experienced Leifert & Leifert domestic violence attorney may have worked on numerous domestic violence cases and could use the available evidence to disprove the allegations you may face.
+An experienced Leifert & Leifert domestic violence attorney has worked on numerous domestic violence cases and could use the available evidence to disprove the allegations you may face.

 Consulting With a Defense Lawyer

 A person facing domestic violence charges in Palm Beach County should consult with and retain a local Palm Beach County Criminal Defense Lawyer.
 The laws regarding domestic violence may have been reviewed by Legislators, State Senators and Representatives, Governors, and Lawyers.
-And a Judge may have ruled that the laws are constitutional, but these laws are subject to the people who enforce them, the people who prosecute them, and the Judges who sentence on them.
+A Judge may have ruled that the laws are constitutional, but these laws are subject to the people who enforce them, the people who prosecute them, and the Judges who sentence on them.

 Type of Evidence Used in Domestic Violence Cases

 In West Palm Beach, evidence in domestic violence cases can begin with the 9-1-1 call for help.
 The Lawyer may obtain a sworn statement given by the person making the complaint.
 They could find out if there are photographs, videos, or audio recordings from nanny cameras or security cameras located in the home or in the area where the domestic violence allegedly happened.
 Because many Law Enforcement Officers now wear body cameras, the scene of the alleged incident is recorded as soon as the Law Enforcement Officers arrive.

 Investigating the Facts of the Case